4GeeksAcademy/react-tutorial-exercises/exercises/03.2-a-real-component/README.md

 ## 💡 Hint:

 + If you don't know or remember how to use `ReactDOM.render` you can review the past exercises.

++ Remember to use the correct React syntax `className` instead of `class` when creating your bootstrap card.